slidenerd/ec2-mean-test/EC2.md

 ## Go to your Dashboard
 ![EC2 Dashboard](https://i.imgur.com/ETyy6xr.png)

- 1. Whew!
-That looks overwhelming doesn't it?
- 2. Worry, not, [HERE](https://hackernoon.com/understanding-amazon-ec2-terminology-85be19d0af28) is a post explaining the various tabs and terminology.
-Report Broken Link
- 3. My account is setup in Ohio, you could be in a different region and the process will remain more or less the same.
+ 1. My account is setup in Ohio, you could be in a different region and the process will remain more or less the same.
  4. **WARNING**!
 Changing the region means EC2 folks will email you to confirm the same which takes time.

 ## Step 1.1: Choose Amazon Machine Image